cfwheels/cfwheels/wheels/docs/04 Database Interaction Through Models/11 Object Validation.md

 `false`, and the `<cfelse>` will execute.

-The important step here is to recognize that the `<cfelse>` renders the original form input page using the `renderPage()` function.
+The important step here is to recognize that the `<cfelse>` renders the original form input page using the `renderView()` function.
 When this happens, the view will use the `newUser` object defined in our `save()` method.
 If a `redirectTo()` were used instead, the validation information loaded in our `save()` method would be lost.